MaudeWagner/CRgenetic/README.md

 (i) model trajectories of global cognition using a latent process mixed model for multivariate longitudinal outcomes

-(ii) assign CRgen status based on corrected individual slopes
+(ii) assign CRgen status based on corrected individual slopes estimated in (i)

-(iii) examine the association of CRgen with LIBRA using a logistic regression model
+(iii) examine the association of LIBRA on CRgen status using a logistic regression model

 (iv) account for the uncertainty in the corrected slopes estimated in the first stage using parametric bootstraps

-(v) display in a forest plot the association and the correct 95% confidence interval calculated using the total variance obtained by boostrap.
+(v) display in a forest plot the Odds Ratios obtained in (iii) and the correct 95% confidence interval calculated using the total variance obtained by boostrap in (iv).

 Figure.
 Multivariable-adjusted associations between the baseline LIfestyle for BRAin health (LIBRA) risk score, its individual components, and the odds of cognitive resilience in ApoE-ɛ4 carriers.